 In that two cases, you must back to the lower altitude quickly when starting some normal symptoms because holidays can come in the future but not life.
-If you travel through the reputed company and guide they must evacuate you instantly.
+If you travel through a reputed company and guide they must evacuate you instantly.

-Dot does not allow to your body lose appetite, drinks a lot of fluid and water, trek slowly, and if symptoms are seen stopped in the same place and when disappear symptoms start again is the suitable and appropriate idea of high altitude trekking otherwise altitude can be your cause of death beware.
+Dot does not allow to your body lose appetite, drink a lot of fluid and water, trek slowly, and if symptoms are seen stopped in the same place and when disappear symptoms start again is the suitable and appropriate idea of high altitude trekking otherwise altitude can be your cause of death beware.

 6. Local currency can be exchangeable with foreign currency only inside Nepal:

 Travelers cannot take away Nepal currency(Nepalese Rupees) from Nepal.
-Noted that when you will enter Nepal to convert your money to local Nepali currency is totally ok but do not forget re-exchange if some local Nepali Money is left after your traveling complete in Nepal.
+Noted that when you will enter Nepal converting your money to local Nepali currency is totally ok but do not forget re-exchange if some local Nepali Money is left after your traveling is complete in Nepal.
 That currency you cannot exchange all over the world.
 Nepali Rupees are not accepted all over the earth.
-It's actually unauthorized to bring rupees outside the country.
+It’s actually unauthorized to bring rupees outside the country.

 7. Tips are mandatory!

 In terms of Trekking, Tours, adventure activities, and expeditions normally trekkers give 15% to 25% tips of the total payments for the guide and porter.
-Tourists really appreciated the amazing hospitality of the Nepali staffs job.
+Tourists really appreciated the amazing hospitality of the Nepali staff’s job.